pulumi/pulumi-hugo/themes/default/content/blog/how-webiny-built-a-serverless-application-framework/index.md

 Building a serverless framework certainly has its challenges.
 One of which is the deployment of cloud infrastructure, which, in the world of serverless, is one of the fundamental operations developers need to do, even while the application is still in development.

-Before the [version 5 release](https://www.webiny.com/blog/webiny-v5-the-big-update), Webiny relied on an infrastructure provisioning technology called [Serverless Components](https://www.serverless.com/components/) (not to be confused with [Serverless Framework](https://www.serverless.com/)).
+Before the [version 5 release](https://www.webiny.com/blog/webiny-v5-the-big-update?utm_source=Pulumi&utm_medium=blog-post&utm_campaign=webiny-blog-promotion&utm_content=how-webiny-built-framework-with-pulumi&utm_term=W00648), Webiny relied on an infrastructure provisioning technology called [Serverless Components](https://www.serverless.com/components/) (not to be confused with [Serverless Framework](https://www.serverless.com/)).
 Using a concept of components, it is a system that enables developers to deploy ready-made blocks of cloud infrastructure resources configured for a specific use-case.
 Some examples of components are [Website](https://github.com/serverless/components/tree/v1/templates/website), [REST API](https://github.com/serverless/components/tree/v1/templates/backend-monolith), a [Full Stack Application](https://github.com/serverless/components/tree/v1/templates/fullstack-application), and more.

-At the time, it seemed that the overall developer experience and the simplicity the Serverless Components product brought was the right choice for our users.
+At the time, it seemed that the overall developer experience and the simplicity of the Serverless Components product was the right choice for our users.
 So, we decided to go with it.

 But, over time, we noticed several things that, unfortunately, made us question our decision.
 And if I were to choose the top four, I’d mention the following.